cybr/vim-arduino-arturo/README.md

 `<Leader>as` - Open a serial port in `screen`.

-In order for the build to complete successfully, your project directory will need to be set up like a normal ino project.
-For more information on ino project setup, see [here][ino-project].
+In order for the build to complete successfully, your project directory will need to be set up like a normal Arturo project.

 ## Options
 The default key mapping can be turned off by doing this in your `.vimrc`: